6 Things to Know About Pine Straw Mulch

 In addition to conserving moisture, preventing erosion, and blocking weeds, pine straw mulch also helps to keep the soil cool in summer and warm in winter.
 Its lofty structure creates trapped air space, like a blanket.
 The trapped air resists daily air temperature swings due to daytime and nighttime differentials and warm or cold fronts passing through.

 It takes long-term heat or cold due to seasonal changes to affect the soil temperature beneath the mulch layer.
-So, pine straw protects plant roots both in summer and in winter.
+So, pine needle mulch protects plant roots both in summer and in winter.

 The same qualities that allow pine straw mulch to protect soil from temperature swings also help to conserve soil moisture.
 Water perks into and evaporates out of soil through tiny pore-like channels.
 This well-defined structure is a sign of good soil health and also allows plants to establish deep root systems.
 If the soil surface is unprotected from the sun’s rays, it dries out quickly.